PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 [Download](https://philchodrow.github.io/mban_orientation/data_science_intro/preassignment/preassignment1.Rmd) and open the file `preassignment1.rmd` in RStudio.
 Click the "Knit" button at the top of the source editor, or press `cmd + shift + k` (`ctrl + shift + k` on Windows).
 The "Knit" button is the one circled in [this image](http://cinf401.artifice.cc/images/workflow-25.png).

 After a few moments, RStudio should pop up with a new window containing a dashboard that looks like [this](https://philchodrow.github.io/mban_orientation/data_science_intro/preassignment/preassignment1.html).
-If your dashboard matches the example, move on to the next step.
+If your dashboard matches the example, congratulations!
+You are up and running with R and RStudio.
+Move on to the next step.

 ## If You Encounter Problems